pgpainless/pgpainless/README.md

 PGPainless is based around the Bouncycastle java library and can be used on Android down to API level 9.

-### NOTE: PGPainless is in a *very* early state of development and should under no circumstances be used for serious production usage yet.
+### NOTE: PGPainless is in an early state of development.
+There may be dragons!

 ## Include PGPainless in your Project